A guide to the CDR timeline, key impacts of repayment, and tips for preparedness.

 5

 6. Falling behind on student loan repayments has a lasting impact on students.
 Default can wreck their credit and make them ineligible to receive additional student aid.
 Even worse, students can end up with garnished wages or even have their tax refund withheld.
 Students who are struggling now will have an even tougher hill to climb as their debt compounds with possible collection fees, increasing interest or being sued for the entire amount at once.
 7. The suspension may have created a false sense of security.
 As you look down the road, diligence needs to be taken to prepare for long-term repayment issues. • The 2019 CDR was established on March 20, 2020 when the office of Federal Student Aid began providing the following temporary relief on ED-owned federal student loans: suspension of loan payments, stopped collections on defaulted loans, and a 0% interest rate.
 All loans were brought current and a school’s 2019 CDR was established. • The 2020, 2021 and 2022 CDR was impacted in March 2020 when the CARES Act went into effect and all borrowers were brought current.
 When loans resume repayment in October 2023, they cannot default within the cohort year, thus the 2020, 2021, and 2022 CDRs will be zero. • For 2023, the “on-ramp” transition period means no delinquencies will be recorded until October 1, 2024.
-Only students who have a payment due date between October 1-5, 2024 and never make a payment could default and impact the school’s CDR.
+Only students who enter repayment between October 1-5, 2024 and never make a payment could default and impact the school’s CDR.

 • 2025 will be the first cohort year not impacted by the cares since 2018.